1 Changing the size of MySQL buffers

 All locking in MySQL is deadlock-free.
 This is managed by always requesting all needed locks at once at the beginning of a query and always locking the tables in the same order.The locking method MySQL uses for

-locks works as follows:
+WRITE locks works as follows:

 - If there are no locks on the table, put a write lock on it.